Current Ratio Definition

+The current ratio is balance-sheet financial performance measure of company liquidity.
 The current ratio indicates a company's ability to meet short-term debt obligations.
 The current ratio measures whether or not a firm has enough resources to pay its debts over the next 12 months.
 Potential creditors use this ratio in determining whether or not to make short-term loans.
 The current ratio can also give a sense of the efficiency of a company's operating cycle or its ability to turn its product into cash.
 The current ratio is also known as the working capital ratio.

 The current ratio is calculated by dividing current assets by current liabilities:

 Both variables are shown on the balance sheet (statement of financial position).

 To calculate the current ratio of a U.S. company using its balance sheet, you must first determine its current assets and current liabilities.